Hardware & Esport: The Winning Combo

 Esports, a world where every millisecond counts

-Esports, a contraction of electronic sport, has become much more than a simple hobby.
-Today it is a thriving industry, where professional players compete in international competitions in front of millions of spectators.
-At the heart of this discipline, we find an essential element: computer hardware.
+Esports, short for electronic sports, has become much more than just a hobby.
+It is now a thriving industry, where professional gamers compete in international tournaments before millions of viewers.
+At the heart of this discipline lies one essential element: computer hardware.

 Esports, a vector for the democratization of hardware

-The rise of esports has helped democratize high-end hardware.
-Indeed, many amateur gamers want to equip their computer to be able to indulge in their passion in the best conditions.
+The rise of esports has helped to democratize high-end hardware.
+Indeed, many amateur gamers want to equip their computers to be able to pursue their passion in the best possible conditions.

-Valorant player rankings , for example, are a motivating factor for investing in high-performance hardware.
-Players are constantly looking to improve their setup to gain responsiveness and precision, hoping to climb the rankings.
-This growing demand has pushed manufacturers to offer ever more accessible products, both in terms of price and performance.
+Valorant player rankings , for example, are a motivating factor for investing in high-performance equipment.
+Players are constantly looking to improve their setups to gain responsiveness and precision, hoping to climb the rankings.
+This growing demand has pushed manufacturers to offer increasingly accessible products, both in terms of price and performance.

-Computer hardware, or hardware, includes all of the physical components of a computer.
-For esports players, the choice of hardware is a strategic decision.
-Indeed, the performance of a computer can make the difference between victory and defeat.
+Computer hardware encompasses all the physical components of a computer.
+For esports players, hardware selection is a strategic decision.
+Indeed, a computer's performance can mean the difference between victory and defeat.

 Processor